samarammar/E_Commerce_Task/README.md

 You can find code divided into 3 layers:
 - Presentation
 - Domain
--Data
+- Data

-and the Dependency Injection Folder.
+and the Dependency Injection Modules Folder.